 More than 43 million Americans suffer from mental health issues.
 In the UK 1 in 4 people experience a mental illness each year.
 Around 100 million people in Africa suffer from depression and 85% of those have no access to treatment.
-Mental health is the most neglected problem in every society and our goal is to raise awareness and provide resources to those suffering wherever possible.
+Mental health is a neglected problem in every society and our goal is to raise awareness and provide resources to those suffering wherever possible.

 Text “START” to 741-741 or call (800) 273-8255 to get help now, or visit jedfoundation.org to make a donation directly, volunteer or explore more help options.